osbama/HPC/docs/_sources/index.rst.txt

 ============================================

-:ref:`Dilhan <about_dilhan>` is the local computer cluster of METU Physics department.
+METU Physics have two accessible clusters. :ref:`Dilhan <about_dilhan>` and :ref:`nano <about_nano>`.
 If you are new here, you might want to learn the basics first here:

 .. toctree::
    :maxdepth: 1

    introduction/getting_started
+   introduction/guidelines
 .. news/news